One Court Square: Tenants

-WNYZ-LD (also known as Voice of NY Radio Korea) broadcasts from the top of this building as do various low power television stations.
+WNYZ-LD (also known as Voice of NY Radio Korea) broadcasts from the top of the building, as do various low power television stations.

 Since 2017, the building has housed the headquarters of Altice on its top floors.
 In 2018 the building was selected to provide up to 25 floors to Amazon as part of one of its three Amazon HQ2 locations.
 However, the Amazon HQ2 location in New York City was later canceled.
+As of 2023, Centene leased 500000 ft2, and the New York City School Construction Authority was to occupy 350,000 sqft across 11 floors starting in 2024.